Kiran4655/java-mvn-springbootapp/README.md

-This is to just to check  the automation of CI/CD pipeline using github webhook anf poll-SCM.
+This is to just to check  the Automation of CI/CD pipeline using Github webhook and poll-SCM.